tgchacko/COVID-19-Data-Analysis/README.md

 # COVID-19-Data-Analysis with Python

-The objective of this project is to analyze the COVID-19 dataset to extract meaningful insights and build predictive models to forecast the number of confirmed cases.
+The objective of this project is to analyze the COVID-19 dataset to extract meaningful insight.
 This analysis aims to help understand the spread of the virus and provide actionable insights for decision-makers.

 ## Data Description
 The dataset `covid_19_clean_complete.csv` contains various columns including: